centic9/jgit-cookbook/README.md

 * More authentication: http://www.lordofthejars.com/2016/09/authenticating-with-jgit.html
 * How to do a shallow clone (i.e. --depth 1) as soon as https://bugs.eclipse.org/bugs/show_bug.cgi?id=475615 is implemented

+#### Support this project

+If you find these snippets useful and would like to support it, you can [Sponsor the author](https://github.com/sponsors/centic9)

 #### Sources

 The following sources were used to build the snippets: